RELATES TO: KRS 230.215, 230.260, 230.280, 230.290, 230.310, 230.398

 13. Individual time of the horse;

 16. Names of the horses that placed first, second, and third by the judges; and

-17. The standard symbols for breaks and park-outs shall be used if applicable;
+17. Standard symbols for breaks and park-outs, if applicable;

 Section 22.
 Payments.
 Nomination and sustaining payments shall be made to the Kentucky Colt Racing Association.
 Entry fees shall be paid to the fair for which the entry is taken.

 Section 23.
 Violations.
 A person or association that violates a provision of this administrative regulation shall have committed a Category 1 violation and shall be subject to the penalties set forth in 811 KAR 1:095.
 (12 Ky.R.
 1569; eff.
 4-17-1986; Am.
 27 Ky.R.
 2593; 3099; eff.
 5-14-2001; 33 Ky.R.
 988; 1817; eff.
 2-2-2007; 37 Ky.R.
 1089; Am.
 1654; eff.
 2-4-2011; 40 Ky.R.
 711; 1073; eff.
 12-6-2013; 43 Ky.R.
 1299, 1564; eff.
 3-31-2017.)